736th Security Forces Squadron members take part in Cope Thunder 2-23

 |0

-This work, 736th Security Forces Squadron members take part in Cope Thunder 2-23 [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 736th Security Forces Squadron members take part in Cope Thunder 2-23, by A1C Emily Saxton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT